aj-m/chandere/README.md

 Installation
 ------------

+**Arch Linux** users are able to install Chandere2 using Pacman.
+It is packaged in the [AUR.](https://aur.archlinux.org/packages/chandere2/)

+    $ makepkg -si

-Currently, the most reliable way to install Chandere2 is through Pip.
+If you are running a distribution for which Chandere2 is not packaged, or are not running Linux, the most reliable way to install Chandere2 is through Pip.

     $ # It is recommended that you use the latest version of pip and setuptools when installing Chandere.
     $ pip install --upgrade pip setuptools

     $ pip install --upgrade chandere2

 Alternatively, setup.py in the repository's root directory can be used.
-Using Pip is recommended over this method.
+This is not recommended.

     # python setup.py install